winstoncwang/AnimatedCountDownTimer/README.md

     -Check if the timer reached 0
     -Notify the user and input box is available again -border should show 0 progression

+Challenges:

+-The architecture alters between timer and border instance everytime a validation occurs.

+Solution:

+-To have a whole block of code that is centralised on the function of timer.
+This code then triggers an event when timer 'starts', 'ticks' or 'done'.

+Class structure:

+class Timer
+    constructure(durationInput, startButton, pauseButton)
+        start()
+        pause()
+        onDurationChange() - used when input box is changed tick() - used to update number and border etc